redhat-italy/jdg-quickstarts/twitter/README.md

 Build instructions
 ==================

-For example to launch four nodes on a single machine just run these commands using different terminals (or different machines):
+For example to launch four nodes on a single machine just run these commands using different terminals (or on different machines editing the IP):

 ```shell
 runTwitterExample.sh